Key concepts

 - Team collaboration: Invite team members and manage their access within the workspace

-- Regional data storage: Choose your data region (AP1 Seoul, US1 coming soon)
+- Regional data storage: Choose your data region (US1 Virginia, AP1 Seoul)

 Related documentation: